About The GW Hatchet

 Many Hatchet staff members start out with little experience.
-If journalism is something you're interested in, we've got a spot for you.
-Whether it's writing, reporting, photography, graphic design, Web development, or multimedia, we've got a spot for you.
+If journalism is something you’re interested in, we’ve got a spot for you.
+Whether it’s writing, reporting, photography, graphic design, Web development or multimedia, we have a place for you.

 Where to find the paper

 Aside from keeping up to date at gwhatchet.com, you can find The Hatchet at nearly 80 locations across the Foggy Bottom and Mount Vernon campuses.
-The paper is available in most major residence halls and campus buildings, but look here to find exactly where you can pick up a copy and learn about getting a subscription.
+The paper is available in most residence halls and campus buildings.

 Publishing Policy, Copyright Notice and Photo Reprints

-The Hatchet is produced by Hatchet Publications, Inc., an independent, non-profit corporation.
-All inquiries, comments and complaints should be addressed to the Board of Directors, which has sole authority for the content of this publication.
-Comments and other correspondence can be mailed to The GW Hatchet, Attn: Board of Directors, 2140 G Street NW,
+The Hatchet is produced by Hatchet Publications, Inc., an independent, nonprofit corporation.
+All inquiries, comments and complaints should be addressed to the Board of Directors, which has sole authority over the content of this publication.
+Comments and other correspondence can be mailed to:

 The GW Hatchet